IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - [ ] **need more subtle clues that owl is bad. pointers from Gyrfalcon's conspiracy investigation

 Murder
-- [ ] Owl has all the old applicants' exam scrolls, incl Gyrfalcon's
+- [ ] Owl has all the old applicants' exam scrolls, incl Gyrfalcon's (Kingfisher might ask Owl to borrow, to give to Myla)
-- [ ] Owl has a letter Gandras got from Orin (how)
+- [ ] Owl has a letter Gandras received from Orin (how)
-- [ ] another clue for ring of mind shielding - an imprint of the ring's runes? crushed into mud on a guardian skull, wood of a crate?
+- [ ] Imprint of the ring of mind shielding - in the mud at hidden cove, a paper from Owl, ?
+- [ ] New set of prayer beads commissioned for Owl
 - [ ] eyewitness of the assassin (a tall, unrecognized man, elf height) scaling the side of a pillar

 Automata plot
-- [ ] Cargo crates labelled for Auric Trading transport all around the isles (some to incongruous locations - hiding the automata/monsters)
+- [ ] Cargo crates labelled for Kingswill Trading transport all around the isles (some to incongruous locations - hiding the automata/monsters)
 - [ ] luca's latest model of automata allows remote control (limited range) via arcane radio signal
 - [ ] Valespinner controlling automata
 - [ ] Automata at riot were Kingfisher's, not Giltstern's (how to tell?)

 Gyrfalcon's Investigation
- - [ ] asked Raven for records on the Fray attack that killed Vapor (anything important?)
+ - [ ] asked Raven for records on past Fray tides - the only historical fray attack where a tide (fog) did not also roll in was the attack that killed Vapor
+ - [ ]
  - [ ] recent guard schedule was shifted around the reservoirs so that there were gaps - orders given to diff units under the guise of gyrfalcon's words.
 Gyrfalcon fixed it but wasn't sure how the orders got mixed up
- - [ ] did they get on the trail of Auric? asked Macaw to audit Auric Trading/all the trading companies Avizallo works with, he never did it.
+ - [ ] did they get on the trail of Kingswill? asked Macaw to audit Kingswill Trading/all the trading companies Avizallo works with, he never did it.
- - [ ] something that definitively points to owl, and the evidence was wiped (without leaving evidence of it being wiped / someone having been in orin's home)
+ - [ ] something that definitively points to owl, and the evidence was wiped (evidence of foul play at the house)
 - found mentions of the Queen of Thieves?

-Krystin

 Gandras
 - [ ] Owes money to Giltstern
 - [ ] Cutting taxes on his own groves - infiltrate Rookery or Gandras' own accounting
+- [ ] Has lost documents at the Rookery

+Paths to Owl
+- Owl has gyrfalcon's exam scroll and Orin's letter
+- Kite device > mettlewise > Owl suggested when to fly the kites? (evenings, ppl r out)
+	- mettlewise > myla > kingswill > Morgana
+- Kingswill > owl mentions "Ruler's Desire"
+- missing ring > imprint of ring on something owl has touched?
 # Monsters
 - Avizallo Cleric
 - Sahuagin, Sahuagin zombie